kgaspard/collibra_to_lookml/README.md

 ## Usage

-Add your credentials to the `credentials.ini` file (see the example file and remove the `.example` extension).
+1) Add your credentials to the `credentials.ini` file (see the example file and remove the `.example` extension).

-Then run:
+2) Specify the community and the data dictionary entity type in Collibra in the `config.ini` file (see the example file and remove the `.example` extension).
+3) Run:
 ```python
 python main.py
 ```

-Open the main.py file to see an example usage of the SDK

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.